We may earn income from links in this post. Please read this Disclosure for details.

 On my first visit to Turkey it was my top choice as I was travelling solo and wanted to splurge on a splashy resort with views of the Bosphorus.

 During another visit to Turkey, my husband and I stopped over while enroute to the beach destination of Bodrum.
-Its magical marriage of history, culture and sumptuous luxury makes it ideal for a culinary getaway, honeymoon or romantic getaway.
+Its magical marriage of history, culture and sumptuous luxury makes it ideal for a couples getaway or honeymoon.

 And if you’re looking for the best place to enjoy Sunday Brunch in Istanbul, Ciragan Palace should be at the top of your list.